Listen to this article.

 Their desire to express emotion and your desire to seek logic will collide.
 Be patient.
 Don’t problem solve unless asked.
 Lastly, the best thing you can do for your wife is to take really good care of yourself.
 The first sign that I was not doing enough self-care was that my sleep was inconsistent.
 I started to get migraines for the first time in my life, and my patience was short.
 Those are glaring warning signs that your shoulders are getting heavy, you are carrying too much, and you need to release some of that burden.

-What advice would you give to wives about supporting their husbands?
+Conversely, what advice would you give to wives about supporting their husbands?

 Wives, your guys are grieving, too.
 Give them some space sometimes, and give them grace when they try to problem solve.
 They are doing it because all they want in their heart is for you to have peace.
 That is the intention, so try and reframe his annoying problem-solving as his attempt to love you well.